hbctraining/variant_analysis/lessons/12_automation_of_variant_calling.md

 And we want to start Job_Z.sh after Job_X.sh and Job_Y.sh finishes without error, what command would we use to do this?

-Answer: sbatch --dependency=afterok:213489:213496 Job_Z.sh

-3) If you want to submit Job_M.sh, and provide `reference.fa` as the first positional parameter and `input.bam` as the second positional parameter, how could you do this?
+**3.** If you want to submit Job_M.sh, and provide `reference.fa` as the first positional parameter and `input.bam` as the second positional parameter, how could you do this?

-Answer: sbatch Job_M.sh reference.fa input.bam

 ***